neilg63/astro-calc-api/README.md

 - loc2: historical lat,lng(,alt) coordinates
 - bodies: comma-separated list of required bodies, all or core"
 - iso: 0 = show julian days (default), 1 = show ISO datetime UTC
+- mode: Alignment and refraction options for natural / current rise / set times.
+See notes above for all options.

 Calculate the current transitions of the referenced bodies and their projected current transition times based on their historical positions. dt2 and loc2 refer the time and place of a historical event (e.g. birth).
 The rise/set times are recalculated based on their historic positions.